Jxkeorton/burble-watch/README.md

 </details>

 ## Step 6
-- Remove the if statement that checks for camera jumps in the monitor.js
+- Remove the shutdown method if not updating camera invoice